lianchye/mapcell/deployment_nb.md

-### Deployment of siamese SNN for transferring annotation from one annotated experiment to another
+# Deployment of siamese SNN for transferring annotation from an annotated experiment to a non-annotated one

 Case Study 1: Annotating 10X data from manuscript
 -------------------------------------------------

+### Source function and load the unannotated external data

 ``` r
 # Load Functions